 Early Life and Education

 Jerry I. Speyer was born on June 23, 1940, in Milwaukee, Wisconsin.
-His father, a shoe manufacturer, fled Germany in 1939.
-Speyer grew up in a German-Jewish household and graduated from the Horace Mann School.
-He pursued higher education at Columbia University, earning a Bachelor's degree and an MBA from Columbia Business School in 1964.
+His parents fled Germany in 1939 to escape persecution, relocating to New York when Jerry was a young child.
+He grew up in a German-Jewish household on Riverside Drive in Manhattan.
+Speyer graduated from the Horace Mann School, a prestigious private high school, and went on to earn a Bachelor's degree from Columbia College in 1962 and an MBA from Columbia Business School in 1964.

 Rise to Success

-Speyer's career began in 1964 as Assistant to the Vice President of Madison Square Garden.
-In 1978, he co-founded Tishman Speyer with his father-in-law, Robert Tishman.
-Under Speyer's leadership, Tishman Speyer has developed and acquired numerous iconic properties, including Rockefeller Center and the Chrysler Building in New York City.
-The company has a vast portfolio with properties across the globe.
+Speyer began his career in 1964 as Assistant to the Vice President of Madison Square Garden.
+In 1978, he co-founded Tishman Speyer Properties with Robert V. Tishman, his father-in-law, to adapt to the changing real estate market.
+Under Speyer's leadership, Tishman Speyer has developed and acquired many high-profile urban properties, including Rockefeller Center and the Chrysler Building.

 Key Business Strategies